 Not surprisingly, Lifespan’s website traffic has also been notably degraded since the pandemic, at a time when fitness equipment, treadmill desk and standing desk categories are all booming.
 We used to know many of the people in the organization from trade shows and other interactions; almost to a one have moved on to other employment over the past few years.
 These days we learn much more about goings on at the company from departed employees than from anyone still in active management.
 It is a bit depressing to see the most recognized pioneer in popularizing the treadmill desk concept fall so far from its perch.

 Mix-and-Match is the Better Way to Go

-Because LifeSpan is not a world-class office furniture manufacturer we always recommend to anyone considering a TR800, TR1200 or TR5000 LifeSpan treadmill base that they seek an alternative desk to pair with it, and avoid the color/size limitations, computer hunch-exacerbating design, and diminished resale value that the DT5 and DT7 desks have become known for.
-Numerous other manufacturers offer adjustable-height standing desks that can work well in a treadmill desk configuration, and you’ll spend the same money—or less—for a far, far better user experience, not to mention a nicer decor.
+Because LifeSpan is not a world-class office furniture manufacturer we always recommend to anyone considering a LifeSpan under-desk treadmill that they seek an alternative desk to pair with it, and avoid the color/size limitations, poor ergonomic design, and diminished resale value that the DT5 and DT7 desks have become known for.
+Numerous other manufacturers offer adjustable-height standing desks that can work well in a treadmill desk configuration, and you’ll spend the same money—or less—for a far, far better user experience, not to mention a nicer fit with your space and decor.

 Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s display console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop.
 That’s a good thing – bolt-on consoles further extend the distance between you and your keyboard and thus increase the potential for “computer hunch.”